Albert E. Bowen

 Albert Ernest Bowen (October 31, 1875 – July 15, 1953) was an American lawyer and Mormon religious leader who served as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).

+Early life and education

 Born in Henderson Creek, Idaho Territory, to David Bowen and Annie Shackleton, Bowen served as an LDS Church missionary in Switzerland and Germany from 1902 to 1904.

 Bowen received a J.D. degree from the University of Chicago Law School.
 He was a lawyer in Logan, Utah, and the county attorney for Cache County, Utah.
 He later worked in Salt Lake City.